-Apache Tomcat server uses the SSL key and certificate stored in the keystore for SSL communication.
-Apache Tomcat uses server.xml file available in <Tomcat_installation_directory>/conf to define connector setting for SSL.
-To configure SSL for Apache Tomcat:
+SSL configuration for Apache Tomcat involves setting up the SSL key and certificate stored in the keystore for secure communication.
+Follow these steps to configure SSL in the server.xml file located in the <Tomcat_installation_directory>/conf directory:

 - 1. Stop the server, if it is running.
-Run the shutdown.bat or shutdown.sh script provided under bin folder of <Tomcat_installation_directory>. - 2.
-Edit the server.xml file of Tomcat server.
-You can uncomment the existing connector and update it, or you can add the below snippet in entirety without uncommenting the existing one, as explained here:
+Execute the shutdown.bat (for Windows) or shutdown.sh (for Unix) script found in the bin folder of your Tomcat installation directory. - Open the server.xml file of Tomcat server.
+You can either uncomment the existing connector and update it, or you can add the following code snippet as a new connector configuration without modifying the existing one: